15 Holiday Movies You’re Forgetting to Add to Your Watchlist (Do It Now!)

 The Holidate (2020)

 Technically this movie covers a lot of holidays, but it starts and ends on Christmas.
-Sloane (Emma Roberts) and Jackson (Luke Bracey) meet in line while returning gifts and — after their respective disastrous Christmases — they strike up a deal to be each other’s dates to every holiday until one of them gets a real partner.
-The fake-dating and enemies-to-lovers tropes that unfold are predictable, but Roberts and Bracey have such great chemistry that you won’t even care.
+Emma Roberts stars as Sloane, who meets Jackson in line at the mall while returning gifts and — after their respective disastrous Christmases — they strike up a deal to be each other’s dates to every holiday until one of them gets a real partner.
+The fake-dating and enemies-to-lovers tropes that unfold are predictable, but Roberts and Luke Bracey, who plays Jackson, have such great chemistry that you won’t even care.

 Where to watch: Netflix